Filtration Media In Desalination Plants: Expanded Clay Vs Anthracite

 Light Expanded Clay Aggregate (LECA)

 LECA is a lightweight aggregate formed by heating standard clay to ca. 1,200 °C in a rotary kiln.
 During the heating and rotating process, the clay dries out, forms itself into ball shapes and becomes highly porous.
+The pores are reminiscent of a honeycomb structure, with the shape often being described as “potato like” owing to the constant tumbling through the rotary kiln.
 This porosity leads it to possessing good absorbent properties, having been utilised previously to remove heavy metals such as cadmium from paint factory waste streams(6).

 One of the most pernicious pollutants is arsenic.
 Should this get into the water system, fatalities could occur.
 Researchers have demonstrated the use of Fenton’s reagent-modified LECA has been effective at removing 99% of arsenite (As2+) and arsenate (As4+) ions from an aqueous solution at a concentration of 150 μg per litre, in 60 minutes(9).
 Fenton’s reagent is a mixture of hydrogen peroxide and iron, and is an inexpensive material to use at scale.

-A viable comparison would be to activated molecular sieves, as used frequently in the chemistry laboratory, as LECAs can be regenerated, are effective at low ‘loadings’ and are themselves insoluble.
-These properties mean that LECA filtration is simple to work with.
+A viable comparison to LECA would be activated molecular sieves, as used frequently in the chemistry laboratory; as LECAs can be regenerated, are effective at low ‘loadings’ and are themselves insoluble.
+Furthermore, LECA is incompressible under pressurised or gravity type loads.
+These

-Across filtration applications for RO anthracite grain sizes may vary between 1mm to 2.4mm , with a minimum bed depth of 0.8 m.
-The most modern plants using anthracite/sand dual media filters can handle in excess of 40 m3 per hour(16).
-Most of anthracite’s filtration utility stems from its excellent size-exclusion functionality and porosity.
+Across filtration applications for RO, anthracite grain sizes vary between 0.35 and 0.8 mm, with a minimum bed depth of 0.8 m.
+The most modern plants using anthracite/sand dual media filters can handle in excess of 40 m3 per hour(22).
+Most of anthracite’s filtration utility stems from its excellent size exclusion functionality and porosity.
 After use, spent anthracite is typically discarded.

-One study in northern Greece took anthracite and LECA filters for RO and ran them in parallel, aiming to find a discernible difference between the two approaches(17).
+One study in northern Greece took anthracite and LECA filters for RO and ran them in parallel, aiming to find a discernible difference between the two approaches(23).
 The research - both on plant and laboratory scales - found that LECA and anthracite performed largely the same across testing for organics concentration in the filtrate, silt density and turbidity.
 Notable, however, is that both methods suffered performance wise in the colder winters, but not to an unacceptable level.
-The LECA material and the anthracite were in the size range of 1.2 to 2.4 mm.
+The LECA material and the anthracite were in the size range of 1.5 to 2.5 mm.

 - Reverse osmosis is one of the processes by which drinking water can be produced from sea water